On Homomorphism Graphs: Variations on Marks' technique

 In the $k$-th round, first $\PI$ labels vertices of distance $k$ from the $1$ on the side of the $\alpha_i$ edge.
 After that, $\PK$ labels all remaining vertices of distance $k$, etc (see \cref{fig:game}).
-In other words, $\PI$ labels the elements of $\Gamma_\Delta$ corresponding to reduced words of length $k$ starting with $\alpha$ then $\PK$ labels the rest of the reduced words of length $k$.
-For the reader familiar with Marks' construction, let us point out that for a fixed $x$, the games are analogues to the ones he defines, with the following differences: allowed moves are vertices of the target graph $\fH$ and restricted by its edge relation.
+In other words, $\PI$ labels the elements of $\mathbb{Z}^{*\Delta}_2$ corresponding to reduced words of length $k$ starting with $\alpha_i$ then $\PK$ labels the rest of the reduced words of length $k$.

+Note that once the parameters of the game are fixed the definition of the game is analoguous to the one defined by Marks \cite{DetMarks}.
+There is, however, one important difference.
+The allowed moves are vertices of the target graph $\fH$ restricted by its edge relation.
+Observe that the original construction of Marks can be interpreted in our setting by taking $\fH$ to be the the complete graph on $\mathbb{N}$.

 The winning condition is defined as follows: